reduxjs/redux/docs/basics/Store.md

 store.dispatch(completeTodo(0));
 store.dispatch(completeTodo(1));
 store.dispatch(setVisibilityFilter(VisibilityFilters.SHOW_COMPLETED));

+// Stop listening to state updates unsubscribe();
 ```

 You can see how this causes the state held by the store to change:

 <img src='http://i.imgur.com/zMMtoMz.png' width='70%'>

+We specified the behavior of our app before we even started writing the UI.
+We won’t do this in this tutorial, but at this point you can write tests for your reducers and action creators.
+You won’t need to mock anything because they are just functions.
+Call them, and make assertions on what they return.

 ## Source Code